 One of the primary functions of RainHand Books is to help promote the work of new, self-published, and/or independent authors.
 If you've written a work of original fiction and are interested in having it reviewed by RainHand, this page explains the relatively simple application process.
 Let me start by saying thank you for choosing RainHand!
 I hope we can enter into a successful partnership to promote your work.

 - A copy of your work.
-(Because I need to be able to read it, of course! .epub is my preferred format, but I can work with you on .pdf, .mobi, and so forth.
+Because I need to be able to read it, of course! .pdf is my preferred format, but I can work with you on .epub, .mobi, and so forth.
+(Please note that if you only have a Kindle copy available, you'll need to 'gift' or otherwise provide some sort of means by which to share it with me.)
 You don't have to include this in your initial communication if you're just testing my interest.
-We can work it out later.)
+We can work it out later.

 Please note the following when submitting a work for me to review: